Clear structures, effective communication and increased transparency: Optimize your safety management processes

-Based on my experiences and discussions with industry professionals, I have gathered some tips on how to fine-tune your incident management process.
-This is not a definitive list for developing your own incident management system, it’s intended to help you improve your existing one and give you some ideas when you are fine-tuning it.
+Based on my experiences and discussions with industry professionals, I have gathered some tips on how to improve your incident management process.
+This is not a definitive list for developing your own incident management system, but rather intended to help you improve your existing one and give you some ideas on how to fine-tune it.

 Have an incident reporting process in place and define communication channels.
-Everyone in the organisation should know how and which channels to use to report a safety incident.
-Define and communicate the roles and tasks at different levels to ensure that your organisation isn’t paralysed when responding to an incident.
+Everyone in the organization should know how and which channels to use to report a safety incident.
+Define and communicate the roles and tasks at different levels to ensure that your organization isn’t paralyzed when responding to an incident.

-Encourage people to include photos of the incident if possible, this way you can make sure that a comprehensive approach to data gathering commences immediately.
-Information and photos are valuable when the incident is being investigated.
+Encourage people to include photos of the incident, if possible.
+This way you can make sure that a comprehensive data-gathering phase commences immediately.
+Information and photos are valuable assets when an incident is being investigated.
 The more data you capture, the better.
-When you are prepared, you ensure that you get as much information as possible and you capture it when it is still fresh.
+Being prepared means ensuring that you get as much information as possible and capturing vital details while they are still fresh.

-Great!
-Now we have received the incident report through our reporting channel, what’s next?
+So far, so good.
+Now that we have received the incident report through our reporting channel, what’s next?
 What happens to the report?
-Will it be buried on someone’s desk?
+Will it get buried on someone’s desk?

-Make sure that managers are aware of how to handle safety incidents and when they need to be escalated.
+Make sure that managers know how to handle safety incidents and know when to escalate them.
 In the case of a serious incident, you want to make sure your response team is involved as quickly as possible.
-Once received, there should be a clarity about how incident reporting moves forward.
+Once a report received, there should be a clarity about how incident reporting moves forward.

 3. Communicate, communicate, communicate!

-When a safety incident report is received, there has to be effective communication between everyone affected as well as towards the HSEQ team and management.
+When a safety incident report is received, there has to be effective communication between everyone affected, and also with the HSEQ team and management.

-Safety incidents should not be considered as confidential.
-Once you have a clear idea of what has happened, remember that incidents are rarely isolated situations; the same factors that led to one incident might also be present in other parts of the organisation.
-They could be related to training, safety culture, machinery or management processes.
-It is important to make the information available to anybody to whom it might concern.
+Safety incidents should not be considered confidential.
+Once you have a clear idea of what has happened, remember that incidents are rarely isolated situations; the same factors that led to one incident might also be present in other parts of the organization.
+They could involve certain training, safety culture, operational or management processes.
+It is important to make the information available to everyone it might concern.

 4. Take action

-The safety incident report and any findings from the investigation have to be updated into your safety management system and to any other software management applications.
-Document all the information about the incident and any investigation you carry out to identify the root causes.
+The safety incident report and any findings from the investigation need to be added to your safety management system and to any other software management applications you employ.
+Document all information about the incident and any investigations you carry out to identify the root causes.

-When you have found the root causes of the incident, take immediate action to mitigate it.
-Assign clear tasks to people and don’t forget to follow them up.
+When you have found the root causes of the incident, take immediate action to resolve them.
+Assign clear tasks to the right people and don’t forget to follow up on them.

-Make your own organisation (as well as others in your industry or perhaps other sectors), aware of the conditions which led to the incident and how you are managing the risk.
+Make your own organization (as well as others in your industry or perhaps even other sectors), aware of the conditions which led to the incident and how you are managing the risk going forward.
 Sharing safety information may help someone else to avoid a serious incident.
-Does your organisation share information internally?
-What about partners, your industry and other sectors?
+Does your organization have a system for sharing information internally?
+What about with partners, your industry and other sectors?

-Even in organisations that have a well-functioning incident management process, one important step is sometimes forgotten.
+Even in organizations that have a well-functioning incident management process, one important step is sometimes forgotten.
 Quite often, the person who originally reported the incident never gets feedback.
-After an incident, you might take steps, such as refining best practice, revising training programmes and investing in equipment.
-However, the person that reported the incident, might not see them.
+After an incident, you might take steps, such as refining best practices, revising training programs and investing in equipment.
+However, the person that reported the incident, might never see these efforts at work.

-Think about it from their point of view… If you kept reporting incidents to which it seems no one actually responds, you might be less motivated to report other safety incidents in the future too, so why bother?
-Remember, at least thank the person who reported the incident, and where possible, communicate the actions you have taken - make sure they understand their contribution is valued and appreciated.
+Think about it from their point of view… If you kept reporting incidents to which it seems no one actually responds, you might be less motivated to report other safety incidents in the future, because why bother when no change comes of it?
+Remember to always thank the person who initially reported the incident, and – where possible – communicate the actions you have taken as a result of their report.
+This makes sure they understand their contribution is valued and appreciated.